Spread the love

 Understanding the Art of Questioning

 At its core, questioning is a fundamental aspect of communication that enables individuals to gather information, clarify understanding, and stimulate critical thinking.
-However, the art of questioning involves much more than just asking questions; it requires a nuanced approach to ensure that questions are insightful, purposeful, and conducive to meaningful dialogue.
+However, questioning involves much more than just asking questions; it requires a nuanced approach to ensure that questions are insightful, purposeful, and conducive to meaningful dialogue.

 Bloom’s Taxonomy of Critical Thinking Skills